cormacrelf/angular-skyhook/docs/Tutorial.md

 ![Visual guides and a horse preview image](../media/guides-nohorse.png)

-Lastly, we're going to customize the drag preview (that little knight that follows the mouse around). `angular-skyhook` has some very powerful ways to customize this, but we're going to use a simple image.
+Lastly, we're going to customize the drag preview (that little knight that follows the mouse around).
+Skyhook has some very powerful ways to customize this, but we're going to use a simple image.
 It's quite simple:

 1. Create an [`Image`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/Image)